Vector Symbolic Finite State Machines in Attractor Neural Networks: Methods

-where the number of dimensions $N>10,000$.
-Unless explicitly stated otherwise, any bold lowercase Latin letter may be assumed to be a new, independently generated hypervector, with the value $X_{i}$ at any index $i$ in $\vec{x}$ generated according to
+where the number of dimensions $N$ is generally taken to be greater than $10,000$.
+Unless explicitly stated otherwise, any bold lowercase Latin letter may be assumed to be a new, independently generated hypervector, with the value $Y_{i}$ at any index $i$ in $\vec{x}$ generated according to